G-Research/astral/README.md

 production) will override the shared values for that type.

 ## mTLS connections
-Astral can connect to Vault with client and server SSL certificates.
+Astral can connect to Vault with mTLS.
 Just set the following values in `config/astral.yml`:
 ```
   vault_ssl_cert: